 Of course, this is usually easier said than done.
 While it’s a nice gesture to constantly educate your audience for free, you eventually need to see an ROI or you won’t be able to afford your blog for very long.

-That’s why it’s imperative that you learn how to write SEO-friendly blog posts.
-After all, they don’t attract traffic, they won’t help anyone.
+That’s why you have to learn how to write SEO-friendly blog posts.
+After all, if your blogs don’t attract traffic, they won’t help anyone (including your company).

 In this post, I'll give you nine helpful tips to generate organic traffic with blog posts.
 These are the same tips I use with this blog and the same ones we recommend to our clients.